-Deceased Singer Rick James Accused Of Forcefully Raping 15-Year-Old Girl In 1979
+Deceased Singer Rick James Accused Of Forcibly Raping 15-Year-Old Girl In 1979

 — George Richert (@GeorgeRichert4) February 14, 2020

-“I abused alcohol briefly as a young teenager, used drugs, suffered from low self-esteem, had serious thoughts of suicide, and had difficulty concentrating, all from Rick James’s rape,” the affidavit said
+“I abused alcohol briefly as a young teenager, used drugs, suffered from low self-esteem, had serious thoughts of suicide, and had difficulty concentrating, all from Rick James’s rape,” the affidavit read.

 As The Source noted, a lawyer representing the woman said they thoroughly investigated her allegations and found them to be credible.